 I drop to my knees, ejaculating on the planks of my fortune, and exhale.
-I am breathing again, alive, electrified roots singing, man, singing, man, sweet angel of merciless shock, singing, this is better than anything, take everything, everything I have, everything I am, just do not touch this moment of bliss.
+I am breathing again, alive, electrified roots singing, man, singing, man, sweet angel of merciless shock, singing, this is better than anything, singing take everything, everything I have, everything I am, just do not touch this moment of bliss.

 I was in my early twenties, a blooming writer with an oral fixation.
 After sexing up the page with a literary ode to the nicotine fix coupled with the rigours of a coughing fit, it hit me that it was time for me to get smart, off my knees, and while still young, my fellow smokers, try to quit.

-Later that evening, I was deep-throating a Gauloise in the park, contemplating the masterpiece I had yet to write, when my pal Mark told me he’d jump into the freezing pond if I would dump my snotty French cigs forever that very moment, that very night.
+Later that evening, I was deep-throating a Gauloise in the park, contemplating the masterpiece I had yet to write, when my pal Mark told me he’d jump naked into the freezing fountain if I would dump my snotty French cigs forever, that very moment, that very night.

 The stars above blinked this is it, and with one finger on my zeitgeist, my good friend unbuttoned his shirt and unzipped.
 A dark cloud rolled over my teeming brain as I imagined writing my life’s work without the burning butts I held so dear; I stared into the murky water, my future, and saw only fear.
 Mark rolled his eyes, dropped his pants and said, don’t think.

 Don’t think??!!
 What the fuck does a writer do between words?
 What do you think we do all day?
 Type??!
 And unless you wish us neutered and dim, don’t you freaking ever tell a writer not to think.